Evonik Industries: Energy Business Area

 The former energy business portion of Evonik was operated through Evonik Steag GmbH (formerly STEAG), which is the fifth largest power company in Germany, based in Essen.
 The company operates fourteen hard coal-fired power plants, of which eleven are located in Germany, and one in Turkey, one in Colombia and one in the Philippines, and two industrial power plants.
 It also operates in the field of transport, processing and distribution of hard coal, coke and byproducts from coal processing, as well as in the field of gas supply, transport and trading.
 In December 2010, Evonik Industries signed an agreement to sell 51% of shares in its energy business to a consortium of municipal utilities in Germany's Rhine-Ruhr region.
 The agreement was finalized on 2 March 2011.
 The remaining 49% were acquired by the consortium for €570 million in August 2014.

 Real Estate Business Area

 Evonik Immobilien GmbH used to manage around 60,000 company-owned residential units in Germany.
 In addition, it had a 50% stake in TreuHandStelle GmbH, which manages more than 70,000 residential units.
 Evonik Immobilien GmbH was amalgamated with TreuHandStelle GmbH and placed on a more independent basis in the medium term.
 As per the resolution of the general meeting held on 25 November 2011, the name of the subsidiary Evonik Immobilien GmbH was changed to Vivawest GmbH.
 On 1 January 2012, Vivawest merged with residential management company THS under the name Vivawest.
 In 2013, Evonik sold the majority of its shares in Vivawest to the RAG Foundation, the Evonik pension fund, and the coal mining corporation RAG AG.
 Evonik now holds only 10.9%, and there are plans to sell this stake too.

-Corporate responsibility

-Evonik Industries is a member of the United Nations Global Compact.
-The annual CR report of Evonik Industries is based on the standards of the Global Reporting Initiative.
-Evonik is also a founder member of the Together for Sustainability initiative, focused in promoting sustainability practices across the chemical industry's supply chains, and whose president is the current CPO of the company, Rüdiger Eberhard.